On the strong Arnold chord conjecture for convex contact forms: Introduction

+It is considerably easier to establish the non-strict inequality $\A_{\min}(\Lambda)\leq \A_{\min}(\p C)$, as opposed to the strict inequality $\A_{\min}(\Lambda)< \A_{\min}(\p C)$, in Theorem \ref{thm:chord}.
+In fact, the non-strict inequality holds for more general class of contact manifolds as follows.
+We stress again that the strict inequality fails in general beyond convex domains as examples in \cite{Moh01} and Remark \ref{rem:intro} show.

-\begin{thm} Let $Y$ be a closed smooth manifold with contact form $\alpha$.
-If $(Y,\alpha)$ admits an exact filling $W$ with vanishing symplectic homology, then every closed Legendrian submanifold of $Y$ has a Reeb chord with period less than or equal to $c_\SH(W)$. \end{thm}
+\begin{prop} Let $Y$ be a closed smooth manifold with a contact form $\alpha$.
+If $(Y,\alpha)$ admits an exact filling $W$ with vanishing symplectic homology, then every closed Legendrian submanifold of $Y$ has a Reeb chord with action lower than or equal to $c_\SH(W)$. \end{prop}

-The definition of the symplectic homology capacity $c_\SH(W)$ is given in the next section.
-The period bound on a Reeb chord is not mentioned in \cite{Zho20} but should follow from Zhou's proof.
-We point out that the period bound in Theorem \ref{thm:chord} is stronger than the one in Theorem \ref{thm:SH}, see Remark \ref{rem:improvement} below.
+The symplectic homology capacity $c_\SH$ is defined in Section \ref{sec:SH}.
+This proposition is not new and was proved by Zhou \cite{Zho20} using a different method.
+The action bound on a Reeb chord is not mentioned in \cite{Zho20} but should follow from his proof.